Health Insurance Coverage Gap: What Happens After You Leave Your Job?

 by Wendy Barnett

 When you have lost your job, your medical insurance from your employer can end, too.
 Being without work can be a stressful time, but understanding your health insurance options doesn’t have to be.
-There are four important things to know when you have lost your job health insurance:
+Explore your options for health insurance after losing your job with Health for California.

-If you lost your job and insurance due to the coronavirus, you might also qualify for Medi-Cal, the state’s Medicaid health care program.
+In situations like this, financial stress is often a big hurdle in choosing the right coverage for you and your family.
+Depending on your finances, you may qualify for Medi-Cal, California’s Medicaid health care program.
 Medi-Cal enrollment stays open year-round, so you can apply at any time.
 In California, the law requires most people to have health insurance or pay a fine, so it’s important to begin looking for coverage as soon as you become uninsured.

 If you are currently enrolled in insurance through Covered California and have lost all or part of your income, you should also check to see if you qualify for lower premiums, since people with lower incomes can receive additional assistance.